Tuesday, December 25, 2018

 Many people associate them with the High Tea ritual, but they are also great for breakfast or lunch, and can easily replace your traditional dinner roll.

-The recipe that follows was tested many times and the scones always turned out perfect.
+The recipe that follows was tested by my husband many times and the scones always turned out perfect.

 Ingredients: